walmartlabs/circus/README.md

 ### Generated Code

-The loader will generate a javascript construct similar to the following:
+The loader will generate a JavaScript construct similar to the following:

 ```javascript
 Circus.loader(__webpack_requre__, moduleJSON);